Pom Klementieff

 Pom Klementieff in the movie Thor: Love and Thunder

-Also, at the end of the year, the film "Guardians of the Galaxy: Holiday Special" was released on Disney+ streaming service, where most of the screen time was allocated to Mantis and Drax.
-"I had so much fun, and I even asked the director if I overdid the fun on screen," Klementieff spoke about the shooting.
+Later that year, "Guardians of the Galaxy: Holiday Special" premiered on Disney+, giving most of the screen time to Mantis and Drax.
+"I had so much fun filming that I actually asked the director if I was having too much fun on screen," Klementieff said about the shoot.

 Personal Life of Pom Klementieff

 In 2011, there were rumors about her romance with French director Nicolas Bedos.
-And when Pom became a full-fledged part of the Marvel Universe, fans speculated about her possible relationships with the performer of the role of Star-Lord Chris Pratt.
-Especially since it was precisely in 2018 that the actor filed for divorce from his wife Anna Faris.
-It later turned out that Klementieff had nothing to do with the collapse of her colleague's marriage – Pratt fell in love with the daughter of Arnold Schwarzenegger.
+When Pom joined the Marvel Universe, fans began speculating about a possible romance with Star-Lord himself, Chris Pratt.
+The timing seemed suspicious since Pratt filed for divorce from his wife Anna Faris.
+But it turned out Klementieff wasn't involved in her co-star's marriage breakdown – Pratt had actually fallen for Arnold Schwarzenegger.

 Pom Klementieff and Chris Pratt